MathijsVanhaverbeke/fastMRI-hybrid-modelling/README.md

 > 2. model_v2: This version contains GrappaNet code which counters the RAM issues from model_v1 by loading the training data in batches while training.
 The preprocessing step is also modified accordingly.
 This circumvents the need to load all training data in RAM memory when training.

+## Make sure you use a GPU when running a process
+The micgpu command only ensures that if you use GPU, this is done on the desired GPU.
+Luckily, when using tensorflow, models will transparently run on a single GPU with no code changes required IF the tensorflow's required CUDA and cuDNN versions are installed and added to the PATH and LD_LIBRARY_PATH variables.
+If this is not the case, CUDA will throw an error and start using a CPU.
+The following set-up is known to work for tensorflow 2.2.0:

+> 1. echo $PATH: /usr/local/cuda-10.2/bin:/usr/local/cuda-10.1/bin:/opt/ANTs/bin:/usr/local/fsl/bin:/usr/local/cuda/bin:/SOFTWARE/scripts:/usr/local/micapollo01/MIC/DATA/STUDENTS/mvhave7/conda/envs/DL_MRI_reconstruction/bin:/opt/anaconda/anaconda3/condabin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin

+> 2. echo $LD_LIBRARY_PATH: /usr/local/cuda-10.0/targets/x86_64-linux/lib:/usr/local/cuda-10.2/lib64:/usr/local/cuda-10.1/lib64::/usr/local/cuda/lib64:/usr/local/cuda/extras/CUPTI/lib64:/usr/local/lib

+Changing these variables (making additions to them) can be done by running e.g. the following commands in the command shell: export PATH=/usr/local/cuda-10.1/bin:$PATH export LD_LIBRARY_PATH=/usr/local/cuda-10.1/lib64:$LD_LIBRARY_PATH